raffis/mongodb-query-exporter/README.md

 Use the `-help` flag to get help information.

 ```
-Export different aggregations from MongoDB as prometheus comptatible metrics.
+Export different aggregations from MongoDB as prometheus compatible metrics.

 Usage:
   mongodb_query_exporter [flags]